riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 # Attacks on Elliptic Curves over Extension Fields

-In the group of rational points on an elliptic curve E over an extension field F_{q^n}, after O(q^{1 - 1/(n + 1)}) oracle queries (whether or not the number of queries divides p +/- 1), the adversary can use index calculus as in {{Granger10}} to solve the static DH
+In the group of rational points on an elliptic curve over an extension field F_{q^n}, after O(q^{1 - 1/(n + 1)}) oracle queries (whether or not the number of queries divides p +/- 1), the adversary can use index calculus as in {{Granger10}} to solve the static DH